evelyh/pick-the-ink/README.md

           - With success, return a list of Timeslot objects in the period
   - `/api/timeslots/:id`
     - GET
-      - With success return the info of the timeslot with id
+      - With success return the info of the timeslot with the id
     - PATCH, Body: {all required and updated fields}
-      - With success return the info of the updated timeslot with id
+      - With success return the info of the updated timeslot with the id
     - DELETE
-      - With success return the info of the delted timeslot with id
+      - With success return the info of the deleted timeslot with the id
 - **Image Model**:
   - Structure:
     - `_id/imageID` (required): the id of the image
-    - `img` (required): the link of the img at cloudinry
+    - `img` (required): the link of the image at Cloudinary
     - `title` (optional): the title of the image
     - `desc` (optional): the description of the image